-If you have any COVID-19 symptoms (a new continuous cough, a high temperature a loss or change to your sense of smell or taste) you should stay at home (self-isolate) and only leave you house to attend the test appointment.
+If you have any COVID-19 symptoms (a new continuous cough, a high temperature a loss or change to your sense of smell or taste) or wider flu-like symptoms (including aches and pains, persistent headache or tiredness, runny/blocked nose, sore throat, shortness of breath), you should stay at home (self-isolate) and only leave you house to attend the test appointment.
 After the test, you must continue to self-isolate until you receive a negative result.
 If you receive a positive test, you must stay at home (self-isolate) for 10 days from when their symptoms started.
 Anyone else living in the same household will need to isolate for 10 days also.
 A positive test will also result in a person being contacted by a contact tracer on behalf of the NHS Wales Test, Trace, Protect service.

 If a person receives a negative test they no longer need to stay at home (self-isolate).

 This depends on the symptoms your child has.
 The main symptoms of COVID-19 are a high temperature, a new, continuous cough, a loss or change to sense of smell and taste.
 Symptoms of a common cold are not COVID-19 symptoms, and children displaying cold symptoms do not need a Covid-19 test.